bluefoxr/Personal_Website/content/post/2022-12-16_Freelancing/index.md

 ## A New Era :sunrise:

 Up until March 2020 I worked at the European Commission's [Joint Research Centre](https://joint-research-centre.ec.europa.eu/index_en) (JRC).
 I worked there for nine years, and it was a really fantastic experience supporting European policy making, doing research, meeting and working with great people, and living in a rather nice corner of Italy near the mountains and the lakes.
 Unfortunately, while the JRC is great for temporary contracts, permanent contracts are much harder to come by.
-And by early 2020 my time was up, and as a Brexit refugee I was also excluded from applying the Commission at all.
+And by early 2020 my time was up, and as a Brexit refugee I was also excluded from applying to the Commission at all.
 Thanks Boris. :clown:

 March 2020 also coincided with the start of the pandemic and a long lockdown in Italy, so my first months outside the JRC were not the honeymoon of casual family time, projects and sports that I had envisaged.
 Anyway, for various reasons it was clear that we (me and my family) would stay in the area for a while yet.
 And so after a few months I began looking for work options.